EUR/USD Forecast: Analysing the Trends of 2023 and Future Prospects

 The US Federal Reserve has recently been actively combating inflation by tightening its monetary policy.
 Since 2022, the interest rate has been gradually raised from 0.25% to 5.5% – the highest in 22 years.
 The rate hike cycle has had a noticeable impact on USD quotes, which have managed to significantly strengthen against numerous global currencies during this time.

 Recent statements from Jerome Powell, the head of the regulator, suggest that the Fed is preparing to conclude the interest rate hike cycle.
-Experts are forecasting a maximum of two more rate hikes in 2023.
+Experts are forecasting euro to US dollar a maximum of two more rate hikes in 2023.
 Subsequently, the rate is expected to remain steady for a specific duration, and there is even the possibility of a decline if economic conditions call for it.

 The policy of raising rates is putting significant pressure on the US economy.
 High inflation and slowing economic growth, combined with concerns about the sustainability of the banking sector, could contribute to the conditions for the onset of a recession – a significant and prolonged economic growth slowdown.